tempoCollaboration/OQuPy/docs/pages/tutorial_01_quickstart/tutorial_01_quickstart.rst

-We got this message because we didn’t tell the package what parameters to use for the TEMPO computation, but instead only specified a ``tollerance``.
+We got this message because we didn’t tell the package what parameters to use for the TEMPO computation, but instead only specified a ``tolerance``.
 The package tries it’s best by implicitly calling the function ``tempo.guess_tempo_parameters()`` to find parameters that are appropriate for the spectral density and system objects given.